chrleon/teslacam/README.md

 # TeslaCam

 ## TL;DR
-Use one usb stick for both dashcam and media in your Tesla.
+Use one USB stick for both dashcam and media in your Tesla.

 ![][grandpa]
 **HERE BE DRAGONS!
 THIS PROCESS WILL DELETE ALL CONTENTS ON THAT USB STICK WHEN WE GO THROUGH THIS.
 HAVE A BACKUP OR COPY THE CONTENTS OF IT, BEFORE WE START, IF YOU NEED TO.
 I WILL NOT TOLERATE TEARS OF SADNESS FOR YOU DELETING [insert important stuff here] FROM THE USB DISK.**